Georgian mafia: Rose Revolution

-In November 2003 a popular uprising known as the Rose Revolution toppled the Shevardnadze's government and put Mikheil Saakashvili 's regime in power.
+In November 2003 a popular uprising known as the Rose Revolution toppled the Shevardnadze's government and put Mikheil Saakashvili's regime in power.
 Saakashvili soon implemented a series of reforms aimed at tackling crime and corruption, firing and imprisoning a number of officials as well as making membership of the thieves-in-law a crime in 2005.
 In response to this as well as harsher prison regimes, several prison riots broke out before being heavy-handedly put down.
 In order to avoid prosecution, Georgian gangsters fled the country, typically to Russia, Israel and Western Europe.

 In Russia

 Georgian organized crime has been present in Russia since the Soviet era.
 During the 1990s, as rival criminal gangs, corrupt law enforcement and oligarchs fought one another for supremacy over the lucrative protection rackets of the emerging private business sector in the chaotic transition to capitalism, the Georgian mafia made its presence known in Moscow.
 One of the most famous bosses of this period was Otari Kvantrishvili, a former sportsman turned racketeer after a conviction for rape.
 He would often act as a go-between for various underworld factions and something of a public face for the mafia.
 Prior to his assassination in 1993, Kvantrishvili spoke of his ambitions to start his own political party.
 His funeral was attended by many celebrities and politicians, including the singer Joseph Kobzon.

-In more recent years, the Georgian underworld in Russia, Georgia and elsewhere has been characterised by a violent feud between the Kutaisi and Tbilisi clans, led by Tariel Oniani and Aslan Usoyan, respectively.
+In more recent years, the Georgian underworld in Russia, Georgia and elsewhere has been characterized by a violent feud between the Kutaisi and Tbilisi clans, led by Tariel Oniani and Aslan Usoyan, respectively.
 The conflict claimed the life of notorious Russian thief-in-law Vyacheslav Ivankov, who was assassinated while attempting to mediate in 2009, while Usoyan was himself killed by a sniper in January 2013.